mmolari/wcs_tutorial/notes/part_1.md

     > results/bla15/pangraph_window.json
 ```

-The aim is to use the structural diversity
+The aim is to use the structural diversity around this region to visualize relatedness between different genes.